- Release tax-free money from your home with Age Partnership Equity Release

 Mrs L from Nottingham

-I had to pay a valuation fee and a solicitor’s fee, but no lender or broker fees for my lifetime mortgage.
-As I was divorcing my husband of 30 years the money went to him for his share of the house.
-I am happy now as I am secure, and I do not need to move from my home.
+For my lifetime mortgage, I had to pay a valuation fee and a solicitor’s fee, but no lender or broker fees.
+As I was divorcing my husband of 30 years, the money went to him for his share of the house.
+I am happy now as I am secure and do not need to move from home.

 Ms T from Hammersmith

-My husband recently died leaving me with a mortgage I could not afford to pay.
+My husband recently died, leaving me with a mortgage I could not afford to pay.
 The lifetime mortgage allowed me to pay off the mortgage and have enough money left over for a new bathroom, kitchen, and roof repair.

 UK Age Partnership Equity Release Scheme Similar Lenders